Soy Protein Powder –

 Sadly, no. How can that be?

 - Protein requires efficient digestive functioning to breakdown and assimilate amino acids.
-Organic soy protein powder is easily assimilated.
+Non-GMO soy protein powder is easily assimilated.

-- Many conventional (non-organic) protein sources also contain high levels of:
+- Many conventional genetically modified (GMO) protein sources are not easily assimilated.
+They contain high levels of:

 - Fat, antibiotics, hormones, additives, preservatives, pesticides, etc.